Tango in Hell, 2022

 - T-shirt – TBD

-Don’t miss the opportunity to buy this exclusive t-shirt as proof of your effort this weekend.
+Don’t miss the opportunity to buy the exclusive t-shirt as proof of your effort this weekend.

 La Sonia (Frankfurt, Germany) – TBD